timbitz/Whippet.jl/README.md

 cd Whippet
 julia dependencies.jl
 ```
+NOTE: `julia dependencies.jl` may be noisy with deprecated syntax warnings.
+This is due to the rapid pace at which base julia is being developed and does not actually mean that there was/is a fatal problem with Whippet or its dependencies.

 ## 3) Build an index.
 You need your genome sequence in fasta, and a gene annotation file in refflat.
 A default example is supplied for hg19 in anno/refseq_hg19.flat.gz